 You may also like: - Baked Greek Tomato Rice (Vegan, Gluten-free)

 How Much Filling For Each Vegetable?

-What most people find confusing with this dish is the amount of filling to add in each vegetable.
-Since rice tends to double in size when it gets cooked and you don’t want to overstuff the veggies.
+What most people find confusing with this dish is the amount of filling to add into each vegetable.
+Since rice tends to double in size when it gets cooked and you don't want to overstuff the veggies.

 The trick to this is to add 1 tablespoon of rice for each (medium-sized vegetable) when you prepare the filling and 2 tablespoons of rice for each large vegetable.